 Originally developed for algorithm testing, Levy and Pinker (2007) modified the stand-alone code over ocean for use as a classroom exercise.
 Students had the opportunity to perform aerosol retrieval "by hand" and compare with output from the routine.
 The paper, original code and exercises can be found here (SOON TO BE ADDED).

 Currently, there are separate stand-alone codes for land and water.
 Both are coded in simple Fortran, and can be compiled and run without libraries.
-The same lookup tables (LUTs) used for standard MODIS retrievals (Collection 6) are included.
+The current version of stand-alone code include updates from MODIS Collection 6.1 and can also be applied on VIIRS data.
+The same lookup tables (LUTs) used for standard MODIS/VIIRS retrievals retrievals are included.
 Although they have been tested, a potential user is alerted that these are not "polished" or well-commented codes.
-Included in each 'zip' archive is the Fortran code, include files, LUTs, sample input/output and README file.
+Included in each 'zip' archive are Fortran codes, LUTs, sample input/output files, and a README file.